 Lab grown diamonds are made by recreating nature’s process above ground.
 It’s pretty fascinating, too!
 The process combines technology and craftsmanship to produce larger, brighter diamonds at a lower price.

 First, a high-quality, lab grown diamond seed is placed in a Chemical Vapor Deposition (CVD) chamber, or greenhouse.

 Then, hydrogen is pumped into the chamber and ignited.
 Methane, which is the source of carbon for diamonds, is introduced, and the diamond is left to grow, layer by layer, for about 12 weeks.

 After growing, the rough diamond crystal is ready to be cut.
 Here’s where the skill of the diamond cutter comes into play.
 Using techniques that have been around for generations, expert diamond cutters cut, facet and polish the gemstones.

 Besides offering lab grown diamonds and re-purposing diamonds from older jewelry, Scott’s Custom Jewelers also recycles the gold from old, broken jewelry that’s traded in on a custom jewelry design.

-With our headquarters near Columbus, Ohio, our custom jewelry services are available to pretty much anyone with a smartphone!
-Sure, you could swing by our brick and mortar store, but if your busy schedule doesn’t comply, or you live out in California and a quick ticket to John Glenn isn’t in the budget, you can always do everything digitally.
+With our headquarters near Columbus, Ohio, our custom jewelry services are also available to pretty much anyone with a smartphone!
+Sure, you could swing by our brick and mortar store, but if your busy schedule doesn’t comply, or you live out in California and a ticket to John Glenn Airport isn’t in the budget, you can always do everything digitally.